Division 7A Loan Deed

 • the ATO Ruling TD 2018/14

-The Practice Statement is withdrawn and the ATO Ruling is no longer applicable.
-Putting into the Div7A Loan such out-of-date legislation contaminates the agreement.
+The Practice Statement has been withdrawn, and the ATO Ruling is no longer applicable.
+Including such out-of-date legislation in the Div7A Loan contaminates the agreement.

 4. Failure to contain an ‘acceleration clause’ in a Division 7A Deed

-An ‘acceleration clause’ requires the borrower to pay the entire debt if there is a breach immediately.
+An ‘acceleration clause’ requires the borrower to pay the entire debt immediately if there is a breach.
 It is standard in all ‘commercial’ loans.
 Here, I agree with the ATO.
 Without an acceleration clause, your Division 7A.
 The loan falls foul of the ATO.

 If you do not have an Acceleration clause, then it is not a ‘commercial’ loan and can fall foul of the ATO.
 An acceleration clause is a particular term in a loan agreement.
 It is also associated with mortgages.
-It means that if there is a failure to pay one of the regular instalments, all interest, and all capital become immediately owing.
+This means that if there is a failure to pay one of the regular installments, all interest and capital will be immediately owed.
 It is “accelerated.”

 See an acceleration clause in our Sample Div 7A Deed.